fibonacci1729/spin-animal-facts/README.md

 **Still WIP**

-This repository is a simple demonstration of Spin's component dependencies features.
+This repository is a simple demonstration of Spin's component dependencies feature.
 This example uses two component `cat-facts-app` and `cat-facts-dep` where the former uses the latter as a dependency.